ChronoCoders/GameTokenStakingContract/README.md

 Breakdown of the Smart Contract:
 ERC-20 Token Interface (IERC20):

-The contract interacts with the ERC-20 token (e.g., GAME), and the standard functions transfer, approve, and transferFrom are used to handle deposits and withdrawals.
+The contract interacts with the ERC-20 token GAME and the standard functions transfer, approve, and transferFrom are used to handle deposits and withdrawals.
 State Variables:

 gameToken: The ERC-20 token used for staking.